 The camera typically begins streaming sometime between early December and early January and continues until well after the eaglets have hatched.

-This live stream is new for 2019 and follows this fantastic event in February and March.
+This live stream follows this fantastic event in February and March.
 The birds are most active at sunrise and sunset, so these will be the best times of day to watch this camera.

 Elk Rutting Season Camera

 Each year in early fall, the elk of Elk County, Pennsylvania, have their annual rut (or mating season).
 This is the perfect time to visit the Elk Country Visitor Center, but if you can’t make it here to see it in person, the PA Game Commission has set up a live stream from a nearby field each of the last few years.

 This camera typically operates from early September through mid-October and captures many elks.
 Even if you can’t see them on the camera, you may be able to hear them bugling off-camera.